Mini Bonsai

 So, they tied a baby tree with iron lines to limit its growth.
 It sounds easy.
 However, the bonsai artists need to adjust the length of each branch with some tools (scissors, rulers).

-It is delicate.
-That is why I said wild.
+That is why we said wild.

-Besides, the growth enough to enjoy takes a long and enormous time.
-Approximately, it would be between two and three years old (it depends on the size).
+Approximately, it will be between two and three years old (it depends on the size).
 Which means it always becomes expensive.
-It is the Bonsai art.

 Then, Mini-Bonsai